 The types of logical relationships (AND, OR, NOT) between DOM operations within the same conditional statement.

-From this information we would generate the constraints necessary for a constraint solver to generate input HTML, that would drive the software to take a specific branch in one single conditional statement..
+From this information we would generate the constraints necessary for a constraint solver to generate input HTML, that would drive the software to take a specific branch in one single conditional statement.

 Step 3: we conjunct the constraints across multiple conditional statements.
 Steps 2 & 3 involve developing a JavaScript library that also handles the negation of conditional statements for symbolic- and concolic-testing.
 The solver can be an XML solver [4] or a CVC solver [2, 3].